-The learning and development programme led by NCB will be extended, with continued funding from The National Lottery Community Fund.
+The learning and development programme led by NCB has been extended with continued funding from The National Lottery Community Fund.

-Embedding this learning in policy and practice has been a key objective in the ambitious learning and development work led by the National Children’s Bureau (NCB), on behalf of A Better Start.
+Embedding this learning in policy and practice is a key objective in the ambitious learning and development work led by the National Children’s Bureau (NCB), on behalf of A Better Start.

-We are delighted that this work has been extended, marking a new chapter in its journey, and promising to build on its successes and impact.
+This work has been extended, marking a new chapter in its journey that will build on its successes and impact.

-The ABS sites have become invaluable sources of specialist knowledge, not only in terms of outcomes for children but also in effective systems change and workforce development.
-This programme has been unprecedented in its scale and ambition.
-The test and learn approach has allowed all the five partnerships to pilot, implement, and scale programmes and services during a challenging period for public funding.
-Their approach has enabled the identification of what works - and what does not - for babies, young children, and families.
+The ABS sites are invaluable sources of specialist knowledge, not only in terms of outcomes for children but also in effective systems change and workforce development.
+This programme was unprecedented in its scale and ambition.
+The test and learn approach allowed all the five partnerships to pilot, implement, and scale programmes and services during a challenging period for public funding.
+Their approach enabled the identification of what works - and what does not - for babies, young children, and families.

-As the programme has matured, there has been a strong focus on evaluating the support and services it has provided, both in local evaluations and in the national evaluation currently being conducted by NatCen.
+As the programme matured, it strongly focused on evaluating the support and services it has provided, both in local evaluations and in the national evaluation currently being conducted by NatCen.

 This learning has already been used to influence policy, practice, and systems, with further opportunities to influence the Government’s Best Start in Life mission if harnessed correctly.
 It is also helping inform The National Lottery Community Fund’s 2023-30 strategy, which has a strong focus on babies and families.